mlabs-haskell/plutip/README.md

 [herc link]: https://hercules-ci.com/github/mlabs-haskell/plutip

 Plutip is a Cardano tool for spawning local clusters.
-You can use it to start up disposable private network with arbitrary amount of funded addresses (providing keys for those addresses as well).
+You can use it to start up disposable private network with an arbitrary amount of funded addresses (Plutip will provide corresponding PKHs and key pairs as well).

 For smart contract testing see [CTL integration with Plutip](https://github.com/Plutonomicon/cardano-transaction-lib/blob/develop/doc/plutip-testing.md).